nunet/device-management-service/dms/jobs/README.md

 }
 ```

-- `proposed` `Allocation`: maps the job to the process on a executor.
+- `proposed` `dms.jobs.Allocation`: maps the job to the process on a executor.
 Each Allocation is an Actor.

 ```
 type Allocation struct {